rodrigofvc/threshold-accepting-tsp/README.md

 cargo run --release <initial_seed> <final_seed> <path_file>
 ```

-As result there is a file `data.dat` in `data` dir, which has the sorted coordinates of the best path found.
+As result there is a file `data.dat` in `data` dir and a file `log1.dat` in `log` dir which have the sorted coordinates of the best path found and the log respectively.

 Then run the Gnuplot script in `data` dir to see the output.